DreamLineLove/regex-cli/README.md

 The executable(s) are inside the *bin* directory.
 You can also build from source, given that you have the necessary toolchain(s).

-*Note:* Ensure that you have a Java runtime installed on your system in order to run .class executable(s).
+*Note:* Ensure that you have a Java runtime installed on your system in order to run Java's .class (bytecode) files.

 ### Contents
 ```